z4kn4fein/stashbox/docs/usage/lifetimes.md

 <!-- div:left-panel -->
 A single instance will be created and reused for every resolution request and injected into every consumer.

-?> Singleton services will be disposed when the container (root scope) is disposed.
+?> Singleton services are disposed when the container (root scope) is being disposed.

 <!-- div:right-panel -->